thekorko/TheQuartex/README.md

           -The full production template will be in my computer.

-          -
-  -wpQuartexPro will be a very similar release of TheQuartex

-      Things:

-          -It will be like TheQuartex but like stripped down version

-          -

 Important stuff to remember:

-    -The images used cannot be released because copyright owners of whatever

-        -Replace with placeholders or stuff under gplv2

     -Double and triple check licensing stuff before final releases

     -The folders lack screenshots